-Unless otherwise specified or the context requires, references herein to "U.S. dollars" and "U.S.\$" are to the lawful currency of the United States of America, references to "RM", "Malaysian Ringgit", "Ringgit" and "sen" are to the lawful currency of Malaysia, references to "Singapore dollars" and "S\$" are to the lawful currency of Singapore, references to "CNY", "Renminbi" and "RMB" are to the lawful currency of the People's Republic of China (the "PRC"), references to "Sterling" and "£" are to the lawful currency of the United Kingdom, references to "EUR", "euro" and "€" are to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the functioning of the European Union, as amended, references to "PhP" are to the lawful currency of the Republic of the Philippines and references to "IDR" are to the lawful currency of Indonesia.
+Unless otherwise specified or the context requires, references herein to "U.S. dollars" and "U.S.\$" are to the lawful currency of the U.S., references to "RM", "Malaysian Ringgit", "Ringgit" and "sen" are to the lawful currency of Malaysia, references to "Singapore dollars" and "S\$" are to the lawful currency of Singapore, references to "CNY", "Renminbi" and "RMB" are to the lawful currency of the People's Republic of China (the "PRC"), references to "Sterling" and "£" are to the lawful currency of the United Kingdom, references to "EUR", "euro" and "€" are to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the functioning of the European Union, as amended, and references to "IDR" are to the lawful currency of Indonesia.

-For convenience only and unless otherwise noted, all translations from Malaysian Ringgit into U.S. dollars in this Offering Circular were made at the rate of RM4.2930 to U.S.\$1.00.
+For convenience only and unless otherwise noted, all translations from Malaysian Ringgit into U.S. dollars in this Offering Circular were made at the rate of RM4.05 to U.S.\$1.00 as at 31 December 2017.
 No representation is made that the Malaysian Ringgit amounts referred to in this Offering Circular could have been or could be converted into U.S. dollars at any particular rate or at all.